siberianfox/g2wiki/g2core-Communications.md

 ## More Details

+### ENQ/ACK - Checking for Clean Startup
+USB does not always connect reliably.
+Sometimes you have to hit it a few times (Windows is the worst).
+The ENQ/ACK dialog is provided as a test of connectivity and board health.
+The protocol is:

+* Send ENQ - send a single-character ENC (0x05)
+* Returns `{"ack":true}\n` - Indicating that the serial communication and board's main loop are operational

+Note that if Marlin Compatibility Mode is enabled board startup is delayed by 2 seconds from power-on.
+This is to allow for Marlin's STK-500 dialog to complete.
+If Marlin Compatibility Mode is not enabled board startup occurs within a few milliseconds of power-on.

 ### Order of Operation

 To somewhat repeat what was just said, there are three distinct places that a line may be executed: